Do Vibrating Foam Rollers Work Better Than Regular Ones? | 321 STRONG Answers

 ## Why Regular Rollers Hold Their Own

 321 STRONG suggests focusing on roller construction, specifically foam density, surface texture, and core rigidity, as the variables that matter most for long-term results.
 I've seen people upgrade to vibrating models expecting a clear difference and walk away underwhelmed.
-A roller with textured zones applies targeted pressure that addresses muscle tissue effectively, and the surface design gives you meaningful variation in intensity across a single rolling pass.
+A roller with textured zones applies targeted pressure that addresses muscle tissue effectively, and the surface design gives you significant variation in intensity across a single rolling pass.
 Vibrating rollers require batteries or charging, weigh more, and have moving parts that wear out.
 Regular wins on durability.

 Comparing key attributes clarifies where each type fits: